Forget everything you think you know about your clients.

 Create messages that speak to your ‘Jack’ directly.
 Resonate emotionally with what he/she is feeling.
 And convert more of your website visitors into leads and customers.

 Since my Jack is pressed for time and keen to action I have created him a list, 10 Steps To More Leads and Sales.
 See how it relates to the profile?
-Feel free to download the checklist below and apply the steps in your business.
+Download the checklist and apply the steps in your business.

 I hope you now have the confidence to profile your ideal customer for your business.